Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Approximating optimal solution

 \section{Approximating optimal solution}

 In this section, we describe our main algorithms for node arrival order recovery of a general graph model.

-\xhdr{Algorithms for sampling the Markov chain} Finding the whole set of permutations and calculating the exact $p_{uv}$ according to \eqref{eq:puv_expression} is of exponential complexity.
-With Theorem~\ref{thm:Markov-chain-apprxn}, we approximate $p_{uv}$ using the empirical average of two Markov chain based sampling schemes.
-We try two different importance sampling distributions $\{Q_s\}_{s\leq t}$. \begin{itemize} \item \texttt{local-unif-sampling}: This algorithm has the transition probabilities \item \texttt{high-prob-sampling}: This technique forms the Markov chain with
+\xhdr{Algorithms for sampling the Markov chain} Finding the whole set of permutations and calculating the exact $p_{u,v}$ according to \eqref{eq:puv_expression} is of exponential complexity.
+With Theorem~\ref{thm:Markov-chain-apprxn} and eq.~\eqref{eq:MC_estimator}, we can approximate $p_{u,v}$ as the empirical average of Markov chain based sample paths.
+We try two different importance sampling distributions $\{Q_s\}_{s\leq n}$: \begin{itemize}[leftmargin= 2ex,topsep=1 ex] \item \texttt{local-unif-sampling} with transition probabilities \item \texttt{high-prob-sampling} forms the Markov chain with

-The above transition probability corresponds to choosing the high probability paths. \end{itemize} Though \texttt{high-prob-sampling} is right approach to follow in theoretical terms, as we show later in Section~\ref{subsec:synthetic_data_numerical}, it has much lower rate of convergence than \texttt{local-unif-sampling}.
-Moreover at each step $s$, \texttt{high-prob-sampling} requires $O(n^2)$ computations, while \texttt{local-unif-sampling} requires only $O(n)$.
+The above transition probability corresponds to choosing the high probability paths. \end{itemize} Though the \texttt{high-prob-sampling} looks like the right approach to follow, as we show later in Section~\ref{subsec:synthetic_data_numerical}, it has much slower rate of convergence than \texttt{local-unif-sampling}.
+Moreover at each step $s$, without taking into account the specific graph model characteristics and using naive implementations, \texttt{high-prob-sampling} requires $O(n^2)$ computations -- $O(n)$ possibilities exist for immediate ancestor of $z_s$ in $\delta(H_s,z_s)$ which is needed for calculating the posterior probability $w$ and there are $O(n)$ possibilities for the sum in the denominator, while \texttt{local-unif-sampling} requires only $O(n)$ -- counting $|\R_{H_s}|$ by checking all the nodes.
+In some graph models (like the DD-model in Section~\ref{subsec:dd-model}), all the nodes in $H_s$ can be part of $\R_{H_s}$ with a positive probability, and \texttt{local-unif-sampling} will essentially become uniform sampling.

-The \texttt{local-unif-sampling} can be further improved with acceptance-rejection sampling: at a step $t$, randomly sample a node $u$ from $V(H_t)$ (instead of sampling from $\R_{H_t}$).
+The \texttt{local-unif-sampling} can be further improved with the acceptance-rejection sampling technique: at a step $t$, randomly sample a node $u$ from $V(H_t)$ (instead of sampling from $\R_{H_t}$).
 Then calculate the probability that the node $u$ be the youngest node in the graph.
 If this probability is positive, we accept $u$ as $V_t$ and if it is zero, we randomly sample again from $V(H_t)$.

-Now we assume that $p_{uv}$ are estimated for all $u$ and $v$ to propose algorithms for temporal clustering.
-In fact, according to Lemma~\ref{lemma:effect_perturbation_puv}, we only need to have $\max_{u,v} |\hat{p}_{uv} - p_{uv}| \leq \lambda$ for a small $\lambda >0$.
-Thus for small $p_{uv}$, $\hat{p}_{uv}$ can be assumed to be zero.
-We propose the following supervised and unsupervised algorithms based on the estimates of $p_{uv}$.
+Now we assume that $p_{u,v}$ are estimated for all $u$ and $v$ to propose algorithms for temporal clustering.
+In fact, according to Lemma~\ref{lemma:effect_perturbation_puv}, we only need to have $\max_{u,v} |\hat{p}_{u,v} - p_{u,v}| \leq \lambda$ for a small $\lambda >0$.
+Thus for small $p_{u,v}$, $\hat{p}_{u,v}$ can be assumed to be zero.
+We can then use LP-partial-order in Section~\ref{subsec:optzn_partial_orders} with the estimated $p_{u,v}$ as the coefficients.
+Due to the huge computational complexity associated with the LP solution, we now propose the following unsupervised and semi-supervised approximation algorithms based on the estimates of $p_{u,v}$.